MCUdude/MegaCore/README.md

 ## PROGMEM with flash sizes greater than 64kB
 The  `PROGMEM` attribute stores constant data, such as string arrays, in flash and is great if you want to preserve the precious RAM.
 However, the usual PROGMEM library macros can access data only in the lower part of flash memory up to 64kiB.
 If you store more data in the PROGMEM section, you will get a warning during the compilation process because some of the PROGMEM data will not be accessible in the usual way.

-If you want to store and access data independently from the 64kiB limit, use `PROGMEM_FAR` from the "progmem_far" library (installable using the Arduino library manager).
+If you want to store and access data independently from the 64kiB limit, use `PROGMEM_FAR` from the "progmem_far" library (which is bundled with MegaCore).
 Data with that attribute is stored at the far end of flash memory.
 Accessing this data is not as straightforward as with `PROGMEM`, but it's still doable:

 ```cpp
 #include <progmem_far.h>